Home » Medieval English Drama » Everyman in Performance

 B. Between static and active characters and scenes, e.g. In the first half God’s long speech contrasts with the on-stage mobility of Death, which creates his force and fearsomeness: “Lorde, I wyll in the worlde go renne ouer-all/ And cruelly out-serche bothe grete and small” (lines 72-73).
 In the play’s second half, however, mobility and a well-occupied stage are associated with spiritual health and security.

-The suspense declines as Everyman and Knowledge walk to the House of Salvation, but builds during the long prayer to the Trinity and the scourging, during which Everyman is the only active figure: Good Deeds, Confession, and Knowledge–and God and Goods if they are still visible on stage–do not move.
+The suspense moderates as Everyman and Knowledge walk to the House of Salvation, but builds during the long prayer to the Trinity and the scourging, when Everyman is the only active figure: Good Deeds, Confession, and Knowledge–and God and Goods if they are still visible on stage–do not move.
 After the penance is complete, Good Deeds’ lines giving thanks for her restored mobility release the tension of the play’s centre.
 This is a turning point.
 Everyman’s re-clothing in the garment of contrition follows immediately, and an impression of joyful activity is created by repeated references to his proposed pilgrimage, even though this doesn’t occur until later:

 …Whan ye to your iourneys ende come shall ( line 641)